Best practices for scaling Jira Software

 Since the new boards are now doing a lot more work client side than they used to, you may find that when you first upgrade that some users on older browsers or lower powered machines are experiencing slower load times.
 Cutting down the board size or reviewing the browser type and client machine specs will help alleviate these issues.

-An Atlassian Enterprise release is a feature release that gets backported security updates and critical bug fixes during its entire two-year support window.
-If you can only upgrade once a year, consider upgrading to an Enterprise release.
+An Atlassian Long Term Support release is a feature release that gets backported security updates and critical bug fixes during its entire two-year support window.
+If you can only upgrade once a year, consider upgrading to a Long Term Support release.
 Learn more

 Work with our Solution Partners